Part of our Databases MCP category.

 LLM extraction costs.
 Every episode you add triggers LLM calls for entity extraction, relationship identification, and fact deduplication.
 At scale, this can add up — and the extraction quality depends on your chosen model.
 GPT-4o-mini is the default, but complex domains may need a more capable (and expensive) model.

-217 open issues, 148 open PRs — both growing.
-Issues grew from 200 to 217 and PRs from 121 to 148 since our last review — the contribution flow continues to outpace merge capacity.
-Notable new bugs in April include a cluster of build_communities issues: tuple-unpack failures when extracted node count isn’t exactly 2 (#1396), unbounded while True infinite loop in label propagation (#1397), ignored max_coroutines setting (#1398), crashes on nested attribute values with Neo4j (#1399), hangs on hub-and-spoke graphs (#1400), and O(N) Cypher round-trips dominating prep time on larger graphs (#1419).
-Additional issues include the Docker image missing optional provider extras (#1394) and a hardcoded OpenAI reranker requiring unnecessary credentials (#1393).
-Previously noted bugs (hallucination #760, Azure OpenAI #1004, Ollama api_base #1116) remain open.
+229 open issues, 173 open PRs — both still growing.
+Issues rose from 217 to 229 and PRs from 148 to 173 since our April review — the contribution flow continues to outpace merge capacity.
+The cluster of build_communities bugs filed in April remains unresolved: tuple-unpack failures when extracted node count isn’t exactly 2 (#1396), unbounded while True infinite loop in label propagation (#1397), ignored max_coroutines setting (#1398), crashes on nested attribute values with Neo4j (#1399), hangs on hub-and-spoke graphs (#1400), and O(N) Cypher round-trips dominating prep time on larger graphs (#1419).
+Additional open issues include the Docker image missing optional provider extras (#1394) and the hardcoded OpenAI reranker requiring unnecessary credentials (#1393).
+Previously noted bugs (hallucination #760, Azure OpenAI #1004, Ollama api_base #1116) also remain open.
+The build_communities cluster is particularly concerning — it affects a recently promoted feature across multiple backends and topologies, and none of the six+ issues have been closed in the six weeks since they were filed.

 Experimental MCP server status.
 Despite the “1.0” label, the docs still say “experimental and under active development.
 Features and APIs may change between releases.”
 This is honest but worth noting for production use.